Some called her a scientific heretic. Others were a bit more kind, describing her as a maverick.

 Instead of focusing my efforts on refuting the endosymbiont hypothesis, here, I take a different approach.
 I maintain that it is reasonable to view eukaryotic cells as the work of a Creator, with the shared similarities between mitochondria and bacteria reflecting common design rather than common descent.

 However, to legitimately interpret mitochondrial origins from a creation model perspective, there must be a reason for the biochemical similarities between mitochondria and bacteria.
 Previously, I wrote about discoveries that provide a rationale for why mitochondria have their own genomes.
-(See the Resources section below.)
+(See “Resources.”)
 Thanks to recent research advances, an explanation now exists for why the mitochondrial inner membranes harbor cardiolipin.

 Previous studies identified close associations between cardiolipin and a number of proteins found in the mitochondrial inner membrane.
 These proteins play a role in harvesting energy for the cell to use.
 Compared to other lipid components found in the inner membrane, cardiolipin appears to preferentially associate with these proteins.
 Evidence indicates that cardiolipin helps to stabilize the structures of these proteins and serves to organize the proteins into larger functional complexes within the membrane.2 In fact, several studies have implicated defects in cardiolipin metabolism in the onset of a number of neuromuscular disorders.